Kin (film): Production

 On August 30, 2016, it was reported that Myles Truitt, Jack Reynor, James Franco, Zoë Kravitz and Dennis Quaid would star in the feature film.

-In September 2016, Lionsgate bought the rights to Kin for about $30 million at the Toronto Film Festival.
+In September 2016, Lionsgate Films bought the rights to Kin in a negative pickup deal for about $30 million at the Toronto International Film Festival after a heated bidding war that also included Universal Pictures, Metro-Goldwyn-Mayer Pictures, Sony Pictures Entertainment, and the Weinstein Company.
 Filming began on October 24, 2016 in Toronto.

 Music

 Mogwai composed the score for the film.
 The soundtrack was released on August 31 by Temporary Residence Limited in the United States and Rock Action Records in the United Kingdom and Europe.
 Two tracks, "Donuts" and "We're Not Done (End Title)", were released ahead of the album.

 Release

 The film was released in the United States by Lionsgate on August 31, 2018.

 Box office

 Kin grossed $5.7 million in the United States and Canada, and $4.6 million in other territories, for a total worldwide gross of $10.3 million.